The Why Behind the Action: Unveiling Internal Drivers via Agentic Attribution: Experiments

 \section{Experiments}

 In this section, we evaluate the proposed agentic attribution framework through both qualitative and quantitative analyses.
 We first design the scenarios and cases used for agentic attribution (Section~\ref{subsec_case_design}).
 Then, we present detailed qualitative case studies to illustrate attribution results at both the trajectory and sentence levels (Section~\ref{exp_qual}).
-Then, we report a quantitative evaluation by instantiating our framework with different sentence-level attribution methods, and compare these alternatives against our default choice (Section~\ref{subsec_exp_quan}).
+Then, we report a quantitative evaluation by instantiating our framework with different sentence-level attribution methods (Section~\ref{subsec_exp_quan}).